A message from Jo Revill, RCPCH Chief Executive Officer

 - Education & Training Division covers examinations, training and assessment support, education provision and quality and standards.

-- Corporate Services Division includes finance, facilities, information systems and governance.
+- Corporate Services Division includes finance, facilities, information systems, information governance and corporate governance.

 The Senior Management Team includes the Chief Executive, Divisional Directors and Head of HR & Organisational Development.